natedillon/dotfiles/README.md

 ### Terminal Settings

-To use my OS X Terminal app settings, go to the "Settings" tab in the preferences for the Terminal app, then import the "Nate.terminal" file (located in the "extras" folder).
+To use my OS X Terminal app settings, go to the “Settings” tab in the preferences for the Terminal app, then import the “Nate.terminal” file (located in the “extras” folder).

 ### Git Configuration

-To use my Git configuration, copy the ".gitconfig" file from the "extras" folder to "~/.gitconfig".
+To use my Git configuration, copy the `.gitconfig` file from the “extras” folder to `~/.gitconfig`.
 Be sure to edit the file and set the name and e-mail address.
-My current Git editor-of-choice is TextMate, so you will need to have TextMate installed (with the "mate" command).
+My current Git editor-of-choice is TextMate, so you will need to have TextMate installed (with the “mate” command).

 #### Git Configuration Resources